oozsipah/oozsipah/README.md

 ### 🔧 About Me
 - 🧠 I like writing low-level C code and working close to hardware
 - 🛠️ I'm building projects with STM32 using only registers
+- 📍 Currently studying at 42 Türkiye, part of the global 42 Network
 - 🚀 I learn by doing and breaking things

 ---